 Tumbes-Chocó-Magdalena is a biodiversity hotspot that extends for 1,500 km (930 mi), encompassing almost 275,000 sq km (106,000 sq mi).
 Formerly known as the Chocó-Darién-Western Ecuador hotspot, it has been expanded to include several additional areas, notably the Magdalena Valley in northern Colombia.

-Stretching from southern Panama to northern Peru, along the western coastal flank of the Andes Mountains, this biodiversity hotspot includes a large variety of endemic species and habitats.
+Stretching from southern Panama to northern Peru, along the western coastal flank of the Andes Mountains, this biodiversity hotspot includes many endemic species and habitats.

-The Tumbes-Chocó-Magdalena hotspot includes the tropical moist forests and tropical dry forests of the Pacific coast of northwestern South America as well as the Galápagos Islands.
+The Tumbes-Chocó-Magdalena hotspot includes the tropical moist forests and dry forests of the Pacific coast of northwestern South America and the Galápagos Islands.
 It is bordered by two other hotspots: the Mesoamerican Biological Corridor to the north and the Tropical Andes to the east.

 From the Panama Canal, the hotspot extends south and east into the wet and moist forests of Panama's Darién Province, through the Chocó region of western Colombia and the moist forests along the west coast of Ecuador, and into the dry forests of eastern Ecuador and extreme northwestern Peru.